aegisql/conveyor/README.md

 ### 1.4.3-SNAPSHOT
 * Additional filters for Result and Scrap consumers
 * BuilderUtils helps to add conveyor compatibility to existing builders
+* Improved performance for byName lookup
 * Tests
 * Bugfixes